Itapema, Santa Catarina, Brazil: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and N. Take care to find the right kind.
-A lot of adapters available are just plugs and expect your electronics to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types C and N. Be sure to get the correct kind.
+A lot of adapters available online are just plug changers and expect your devices to change the voltage themselves.
+If yours can't do that they could get fried.
+This one should work in most places.

 Make your flight more comfortable with an airplane phone mount